Blackpool Pleasure Beach: Early years (1896–1930)

 Pleasure Beach was founded in 1896 by Alderman William George Bean after he failed in his attempt to become an advertising man on New York City's Madison Avenue.
 He returned to the United Kingdom in 1897 and opened two separate amusement parks: one adjacent to Euston Road in Great Yarmouth, and another in Blackpool, opposite the tram terminus.
 The Great Yarmouth amusement park failed to generate much interest, so Bean moved to Blackpool full-time towards the end of the 1890s.
 The Switchback roller coaster, which was built in 1891, predated the park.
 The park was built around it.

 In 1903, Bean, along with local businessman John Outhwaite, purchased 30 acres of land known as the "Watson Estate", which was used to expand the amusement park.
 The original Pleasure Beach was built on the sand dunes along the promenade and consisted of a few roundabouts, a bicycle railway, and several Gypsy stalls.
 Bean and Outhwaite decided to grow the business after visiting Coney Island in the United States.
 Using a small static fairground in London's Earls Court for inspiration, Bean added more rides and sideshows to the park, which began to garner the attention of holidaymakers.
 Bean's aim was to establish a fun park of a relative size that would "make adults feel like children again and inspire gaiety of a primarily innocent character".

 The first notable attraction to open at Pleasure Beach was Sir Hiram Maxim's Captive Flying Machine in 1904.
 It is a rotary swing ride designed by the British inventor of the same name.
 A mill chute water ride followed in 1905, which opened under the name The River Caves of the World.
 Both of these rides are still operational today.
 In 1907, the park opened its second wooden roller coaster, which was known as Scenic Railway.
 It was during this time that the park began to be known as Blackpool Pleasure Beach.
 In 1909, Bean expanded the business by purchasing a second amusement park up the coast in Morecambe under the name West End Amusement Park, which would later become Frontierland Western Theme Park.
-The success of the Morecambe park led to a third amusement park opening four years later in Southport, under the name Adventure Coast Southport.
+The success of the Morecambe park led to a third amusement park opening four years later in Southport, under the name Pleasureland Southport.